massmux/bip39checksum/README.md

 BIP39 checksum word finder

  tests 23 words bip39 sequence in order to find all the valid checksums.
-The test is made by bruteforce check.
+The test is made by bruteforce check against all the possible bip39 words of english dictionary.

 ## dependencies